An Archive Blog by Bob Sutton

 bigger issue is not how to handle layoffs, but rather how to avoid them.”

-Check out his post
+Check out

 where he points out, and questions why, “Reducing headcount in an economic